The largest database of trusted experimental protocols

 Manufactured by Thermo Fisher Scientific

-Sourced in United States, United Kingdom, India
+Sourced in United States, United Kingdom

 The ViiA7 real-time PCR machine is a laboratory instrument used for the amplification and detection of nucleic acid sequences in real-time.
 It is designed to perform quantitative polymerase chain reaction (qPCR) analysis.